-From Rochester to Buffalo to Binghamton to NYC, the Upstate/Downstate Housing Alliance is building the power of tenants and homeless New Yorkers to hold Governor Cuomo accountable to the housing crisis in New York State.
+From Rochester to Buffalo to Binghamton to New York City, the Upstate/Downstate Housing Alliance is building the power of tenants and homeless New Yorkers to end the housing affordable crisis in New York.

 The governor has had seven years to enact a housing agenda for the state.

 The results of Cuomo’s agenda are clear, and they have been devastating for low- and moderate-income New Yorkers.
 Displacement pressures have spread to every corner of the state.
-Homelessness is at record levels statewide: it has risen an unconscionable 41% since Cuomo first took office in 2011.
-Public housing authorities and code enforcement agencies remain woefully underfunded as the housing stock available to low-income tenants has crumbled.
+Homelessness is at record levels statewide: it has risen an unconscionable 36% since Cuomo first took office in 2011.
+The State's budget for housing has declined 62%.
+Public housing authorities and code enforcement agencies remain woefully underfunded as the housing stock available to low-income tenants has literally crumbled.

-On every housing issue across the state, the Cuomo administration has consistently aligned with big-money real estate interests rather than with low- and moderate-income tenants.
-Communities of color have been particularly hard-hit by the displacement and loss of housing that Cuomo’s policies have encouraged.
+On every housing issue across the state, the Cuomo administration has consistently aligned with big-money real estate rather than with low- and moderate-income tenants.
+Cuomo's real estate friendly agenda has hurt low income people and households of color the most.

-The Housing Justice for All campaign will mobilize tenants and low-income New Yorkers from across the state to hold Cuomo accountable on housing issues in 2018, when Cuomo is up for reelection
+The Housing Justice for All campaign IS mobilizING tenants and low-income New Yorkers from across the state to hold Cuomo accountable FOR THE housing CRISIS in 2018.